muslimalfatih/logo-maker/README.md

 # Logo Maker 🧑‍🎨
-Simple text logo maker.
+Simple text [Logo Maker](https://vite-logo-maker.vercel.app/).
 Every text can be dragged.
 You can also change size and color of the text before save it.
 I'm using [Vite](https://vitejs.dev/) as bundler.

 ## Getting Started